ths-rwth/smtrat/doc/markdown/04-modules.md

 	    // Write the implementation here.
 	}

-If this method is called, the last result of a satisfiability check was \True and no further formulas have been added to the received formula, this module needs to fill its member \texttt{mModel} with a model.
+If this method is called, the last result of a satisfiability check was \True and no further formulas have been added to the received formula, this module needs to fill its member `mModel` with a model.
 This model must be complete, that is all variables and uninterpreted functions occurring in the received formula must be assigned to a value of their corresponding domain.
-It might be necessary to involve the backends using the method \texttt{getBackendsModel()} (if they have been asked for the satisfiability of a sub-problem).
+It might be necessary to involve the backends using the method `getBackendsModel()` (if they have been asked for the satisfiability of a sub-problem).
 It stores the model of one backend into the model of this module.

 ## Running backend modules

 Modules can always call a backend in order to check the satisfiability of any conjunction of formulas.
 Fortunately, there is no need to manage the assertion of formulas to or removing of formulas from the backend.
-This would be even more involved as we do allow changing the backend if it is appropriate (more details to this are explained in Chapter~\ref{chapter:composingats}).
+This would be even more involved as we do allow changing the backend if it is appropriate (more details to this are explained in Chapter @ref chapter:composingats.
 Running the backend is done in two steps:

 1. Change the passed formula to the formula which should be solved by the backend.
 Keep in mind, that the passed formula could still contain formulas of the previous backend call.
-2. Call \texttt{runBackends( full )}, where \texttt{full} being \false means that the backends have to perform a lightweight check.
+2. Call `runBackends(full)`, where `full` being \false means that the backends have to perform a lightweight check.

 The first step is a bit more tricky, as we need to know which received formulas led to a passed formula.
 For this purpose the \moduleInputClass maintains a mapping from a passed sub-formula to one or more conjunctions of received sub-formulas.
 We give a small example.
 Let us assume that a module has so far received the following